kaushik0703/TimesIndia/README.md

 # TimesIndia
-This is a news api integrated application build with react
+This is a news api integrated application build with react, where you can get daily dose of news for free so that you can stay updated

 ## Front End Languages